-Jerry Hicks’ Cancer Story: Chemotherapy, a Fire Ant Bite, and What Abraham Hicks Wants to Hide
+Jerry Hicks’ Cancer Story: Chemotherapy, a Fire Ant Bite, and What Abraham Hicks Tried to Hide

-Re-spinning the story with acrobatic maneuvers evading an admission of Jerry Hicks’ cancer gave us yet another Abraham-Hicks scam.
+Re-spinning the story with acrobatic maneuvers evading an admission of Jerry Hicks’ cancer gave us something new to think about.
 This one, however, was more bumbling than anything before.

 The unfolding is probably best told in a simple timeline.